Michelingumman/home-energy-ai/src/predictions/prices/README.md

 - `--valley-threshold X`: Set the probability threshold for valley detection (default: 0.65 for merged model).
 - `--peak-threshold X`: Set the probability threshold for peak detection (default: 0.75 for merged model).
 - `--optimize-threshold`: Automatically find the threshold that maximizes F1 score for peak or valley models.
+- `--production-mode`: Enable production prediction mode for forecasting future prices.
+- `--start YYYY-MM-DD`: (Used with `--production-mode`) Start date for future predictions (defaults to current date).
+- `--horizon N`: (Used with `--production-mode`) Prediction horizon in days (defaults to 1 day).

 ### Example Commands: